Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/teensy.md

 * [3.3V voltage regulator](http://www.pjrc.com/store/mcp1825.html) if powering from USB

-* NOR only: 20 AWG to 26 AWG wire (26 AWG recommended; ethernet cable wires work great) **OR** [female jumper wires](https://www.amazon.com/s/field-keywords=female%20jumper%20wires) which eliminate the need to solder on your Teensy
+* NOR only: 20 AWG to 26 AWG wire (26 AWG recommended; Ethernet cable wires work great) **OR** [female jumper wires](https://www.amazon.com/s/field-keywords=female%20jumper%20wires) which eliminate the need to solder on your Teensy

 * NAND only: 28-30 AWG wire **OR** [female jumper wires](https://www.amazon.com/s/field-keywords=female%20jumper%20wires) which eliminate the need to solder on your Teensy